mzpqnxow/pysimplecasper/README.md

 ## Stability, maturity

 This code is not production quality.
 It is really just a glorified snippet/example.
-The only Casper API endpoints it current uses:
+The driver does not take arguments and has a hardcoded relative path for output, which is ```output/```.
+The only Casper API endpoints it currently uses are the following:

   * ```/JSSResource/computers```
   * ```/JSSResource/computers/id/<id>```